Quantum chaos and macroscopic realism as no-signaling in time: Measurements on a kicked top

+We now observe that the conditional probability is one the simplest forms of an out-of-time-ordered correlator or OTOC.
+Let $U_{\alpha}^{\dagger} A U_{\alpha}=A(t_{\alpha})$ be the Heisenberg evolution of the projector over the times $t_{\alpha}$.
+Using such Heisenberg evolved projection operators, it is simple to then rewrite Eq.~(\ref{eq:PC}) as

+This is the simplest form of an OTOC as the times are ordered non-monotonically.
+It has been referred to as a 3-OTOC and used in \cite{Hamazaki_OTOC_2018,Jalabert_OTOC_2018} where it has been shown it play an important role in the growth of the norm of commutator.
+This quantity has not been nearly as much studied as the 4-point OTOC, but it is clear that this is related to the conditional probability.
+In fact OTOC has also been studied as a measure of ``disturbance" and has been pressed into service to elucidate the so-called ``quantum butterfly effect", see \cite{Swingle_2024} for a recent review.

-Next, note that measurements involving non-commuting operators will give violations that typically would get recorded by our distances, but would have absolutely nothing to do with chaos.
-Avoiding them would decrease noise, and hence allow a better understanding of the effects that do arise from chaos.
+Next, we note that measurements of non-commuting operators $\vb{J\cdot \hat{a}}, \vb{J\cdot \hat{b}}$ will give violations that typically would get amplified in time, but may have nothing to do with the dynamics itself.
+To see this possibility, specialize to no evolution.
+Let the initial state be an eigenstate of $\vb{J \cdot \hat{b}}$.
+If $\vb{\hat{a} \neq \hat b}$, Bob's measurement will change the state from what Alice's measurement had reduced it to, and thereby create a difference in $P_B$ and $P_C$.
+Any bonafide distance we use will give non-zero value in their comparison.
+Even when system evolves, this effect persists because of continuity.
+Origin of this violation lies in the fact that $[\vb{J\cdot \hat{a}}, \vb{J \cdot \hat{b}}] \sim \vb{\hat{a}}\times \vb{\hat b}$ and not in chaos.
+Avoiding such violation would decrease noise, and hence allow a better understanding of the effects that do arise from chaos.
 Therefore, we restrict to $\mathbf{\hat{a}=\hat{b}}$ case, and henceforth work with density matrices in the $\mathbf{J\cdot \hat{a}}$ eigenbasis $\{|\mathbf{\hat{a}}, m\rangle \}$.